gabriel-logan/Gerador-CPF-e-CNPJ-valido/README_EN.md

 # cpf_and_cnpj-generator

-This npm package provides JavaScript, Python, C and Java functions to generate valid Brazilian CPF (Cadastro de Pessoas Físicas) and CNPJ (Cadastro Nacional da Pessoa Jurídica) numbers.
+This repository provides functions in JavaScript, Python, C and Java to generate valid CPF (Cadastro de Pessoas Físicas) and CNPJ (Cadastro Nacional da Pessoa Jurídica) numbers for Brazil.

 ## READMEs